 The success rate of saving a tooth through root canal specialist is very high, with over 95% of cases achieving positive outcomes under the best circumstances.
 Factors affecting root canal success include the personal experience and expertise of the dentist, as well as the complexity of the root canals.
 Endodontists, specialists in this field, often achieve greater success due to their additional training and experience, as well as their specialised equipment, such as operating microscopes for high magnification and accuracy.

 However, it is important to note that there can be complications and risks associated with root canal treatments.
 Some patients may experience discomfort or swelling after the procedure, although these symptoms usually subside within a few days.
 Long-term outcomes and patient satisfaction are generally positive following successful root canal treatment.
 To ensure optimal recovery and minimise potential complications, following proper aftercare instructions provided by your dentist or endodontist is important.

 Meta-analyses showed that the weighted pooled success rates were estimated to be 92.6% (95% CI: 90.5%–94.8%) under ‘loose criteria’ and 82.0% (95% CI: 79.3%–84.8%) under ‘strict’ criteria.

-Your specialist dentist will prescribe anti-inflammatory and pain relief medication to help alleviate your symptoms, but discomfort’s normal for several days after the procedure.
+Your specialist dentist will prescribe anti-inflammatory and pain relief medication to help alleviate your symptoms, but discomfort/tenderness to bite is normal for a few days after the procedure.

 It’s important to maintain good oral hygiene habits post-treatment by brushing twice daily and flossing at least once per day.
 Avoid eating or drinking immediately after the procedure, and chew on the opposite side of your mouth until you feel comfortable enough to resume normal eating habits.